robotix/2020.robotix.in/_events/sheldon.markdown

 ####General Rules

+- All arena dimensions may have a tolerance (error) of up to 10%.
 - The maximum number of participants allowed per team: 4 people
 - The participants will be provided with 220 Volts, 50 Hz standard AC supply.
 - Participants will have to themselves arrange for any other power supply required for their robot.